camilaburne/Fulbright/README.md

 # Fulbright

-I made this repo to share documents, resources and reccommendations about my Fulbright application.
+I made this repo to share documents, resources and reccommendations about my Fulbright application to study a master's/Phd in the US.
+The Fulbright application is similar to the real college application - you have to provide your resume, your academic transcript, english exams and two essays.
+A typical Fulbright scholar has done research in its field of study, which is either STEM, LLM or Education, has impressive work experience or perfect academic history.
+Usually when you apply, you already have finished your degree and you have your resumee built already - the challenge is writing the essays.

 ## My Fulbright Statement of Purpose Essay
 This essay was a more personal narration of how I became interested in my field (unexpectedly) and how I quickly made a lot of achievements in the use of data science to aid vulnerable populations (P1, P2 & P3).
 I think in P4 I further discussed the topic of my research (GIS), and in P5 the potential uses cases for Argentina in this field: